brysonhu1202/hubo-academic-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Doctoral Student in Social Psychology
+    - course: PhD Student in Social Psychology
       institution: Nanjing University
       year: 2024-present
     - course: MA in Applied Psychology